Skip to main contentSkip to footer content

 1080 Marina Village Parkway Suite 500

-Alameda, California 94501
+Alameda, CA 94501

-E-mail address: jstudley@wscuc.org
+Email address: mtoyoda@wscuc.org

-Web address: www.wscuc.org
+Web address: http://wscuc.org

 A: Not at present.
 As the Federal Student Aid Handbook explains: “Schools must apply to and receive approval from the Department of Education to be eligible to participate in the FSA

 programs before they can be certified for participation.
 Some schools apply only for designation as an eligible institution—they do not seek to participate—so their students may receive deferments on FSA program loans or be eligible for the American Opportunity and Lifetime Learning tax credits or other non-FSA programs that require schools to be FSA-eligible.
-The same application is used to apply for both eligibility and certification for participation…” (2023-2024 Federal Student Aid Handbook, Chapter 2).
+The same application is used to apply for both eligibility and certification for participation…” (2024-2025 Federal Student Aid Handbook, Chapter 2).

 A: Yes.
 As a state-accredited law school, Monterey College of Law is not currently a Federal Title IV educational institution.
 This means that MCL students do not qualify for federally insured educational loans.
-However, Sallie Mae Student Loans are available to students based on their personal credit or that of a co-signer.
+However, Sallie Mae® Student Loans are available to students based on their personal credit or that of a co-signer.
 When students obtain a loan from a third party, students pay a non-refundable deferred tuition fee to Monterey College of Law.
 When a loan check is received, MCL will promptly notify the applicant and draw a check payable to the applicant.
 At that time, all current tuition owed must be paid.
 Our Financial Policy can be found on our website

 https://www.montereylaw.edu/currentstudent/financial.html.

 A: “Cost of attendance” is a term used in Federal Student Aid programs to describe the estimated total cost of attending college in a given year.
-It includes tuition and fees, books and supplies, room and board,transportation, and personal expenses, and it is an official number determined by each college.
-The 2023-2024 Federal Student Aid Handbook explains it as follows: “Awards for most of the Federal Student Aid (FSA) programs are based on some form of financial need.
+It includes tuition and fees, books and supplies, room and board, transportation, and personal expenses, and it is an official number determined by each college.
+The 2024-2025 Federal Student Aid Handbook explains it as follows: “Awards for most of the Federal Student Aid (FSA) programs are based on some form of financial need.
 Unlike scholarship programs that may award funds based on academic merit or the student’s field of study, “need-based” grants, loans, and work-study are based on the student’s demonstrated financial need for assistance.
 The cost of attendance (COA) is the cornerstone of establishing a student’s financial need, as it sets a limit on the total aid that a student may receive for purposes of the… Direct Loan program…”See